OCBC Bank: Founding and early years

-On 31 October 1932, three banks – Chinese Commercial Bank (1912), Ho Hong Bank (1917), and Oversea-Chinese Bank (1919) – merged and consolidated their strengths to form Oversea-Chinese Banking Corporation under the leadership of Hoklos Tan Ean Kiam (co-founder and managing director of Oversea-Chinese Bank) and Lee Kong Chian, who was then vice-chairman of Chinese Commercial Bank.
-Lee played a central role in leading the amalgamation and is affectionately known today as the "founding father" of OCBC Bank.
+On 31 October 1932, three banks – Chinese Commercial Bank (1912), Ho Hong Bank (1917), and Oversea Chinese Bank (1919) – merged and consolidated their strengths to form Oversea-Chinese Banking Corporation under the leadership of Hoklos Tan Ean Kiam (co-founder and managing director of Oversea Chinese Bank) and Lee Kong Chian (vice-chairman of Chinese Commercial Bank).
+Lee played a central role in leading the amalgamation and is known today as the "founding father" of OCBC Bank.
+Lee served on the OCBC board as vice-chairman from 1932, and assumed chairmanship of OCBC in 1938, holding this post until just before his death in 1967.

 When OCBC began operation in February 1933, it was already one of the strongest local banks in the Straits Settlements.

 In 1942 during World War II, all the local banks in Singapore closed briefly during the early days of the Japanese Occupation.
 By April 1942 most banks, including OCBC, had resumed normal operations.
 In Indonesia, the Japanese occupation authorities closed OCBC's branches in Sumatra.
 During the war, the bank moved its head office to Bombay, India and only re-registered back in Singapore after the war ended.
 OCBC's branch in Xiamen survived the war and in the 1950s, OCBC was one of only four foreign banks to have branches in China.